Behavioral Canaries: Auditing Private Retrieved Context Usage in RL Fine-Tuning

-\paragraph{Pattern effects.} Figure~\ref{fig:supporting_analysis}(A) shows that amplification varies substantially across canary patterns.
-Signature-based tokens produce the strongest signal, followed by emoji sequences, while punctuation yields only weak amplification.
-All pairwise differences are statistically significant ($p < 0.001$).

-\paragraph{Injection rate scaling.} As shown in Figure~\ref{fig:supporting_analysis}(B), amplification increases monotonically with injection rate.
-At 1\%, signals are strong and consistent; at 0.5\%, they weaken but remain positive; at 0.1\%, amplification approaches zero and variance increases substantially, indicating that the injected signal falls below the effective transmission threshold of RL optimization.
-This threshold behavior is consistent with our interpretation of RLFT as a lossy channel: signals that are insufficiently reinforced are suppressed during optimization and become statistically indistinguishable at the policy level.

-\paragraph{Optimization effects.} Figure~\ref{fig:supporting_analysis}(C) shows that GRPO exhibits a slightly higher mean amplification than PPO.
-However, this difference is not statistically significant ($p \approx 0.09$), indicating that optimizer choice does not robustly affect signal retention.

-\paragraph{Model effects.} As shown in Figure~\ref{fig:supporting_analysis}(D), amplification scores are nearly identical across Gemma-2B and Qwen-1.5B, with no statistically significant difference.
-This suggests that behavioral signals are largely independent of base model architecture within this scale range.

-\paragraph{Summary.} Across datasets, models, and RL algorithms, our results show that document-conditioned reward signals can leave a weak but statistically detectable behavioral footprint in trained policies.
-The strongest effect appears in the reward model, while the final policy exhibits only attenuated amplification, suggesting that RLFT acts as a lossy channel rather than a mechanism for explicit memorization.
-This makes auditing in RLFT settings fundamentally distributional: detection relies on aggregated behavioral statistics across many held-out queries and policy instances, rather than on single-example reproduction.
-At the same time, signal strength depends strongly on data-level conditions such as canary pattern and effective injection rate, highlighting both the promise and the current limitations of external behavioral auditing for document-conditioned RLFT.
+Across datasets, models, and RL algorithms, document-conditioned reward signals leave a weak but statistically detectable behavioral footprint in trained policies.
+Signal strength depends strongly on data-level conditions, highlighting both the promise and the current limitations of external behavioral auditing for document-conditioned RLFT.